 They were so much fun to decorate with icing and candies, and although it was sad to see the Christmas holidays end, I always looked forward to eating them.

 I simply LOVED the taste of that stale gingerbread and icing.
-To a kid, it was absolutely delicious!
+To a kid, it was an absolute delicacy!

 Yes, the kits are convenient, I will give them that, but making homemade gingerbread houses with Mom was something extra special.
 Love was involved!